ClusterHQ/flocker/docs/gettingstarted/installation.rst

    0.1.0
    alice@mercury:~/flocker-tutorial$

-If you want to omit the prefix path you can e.g. add the appropriate directory to your ``$PATH``.
+If you want to omit the prefix path you can add the appropriate directory to your ``$PATH``.
 You'll need to do this every time you start a new shell.

 .. code-block:: console